A person writing in a notebook with a black pen on a wooden table. There are two potted plants, a white bottle, and a white marker on the table.

 Example: Multiple studies have shown that forcefully outing LGBTQ+ youth to unsupportive parents leads to high rates of family rejection, depression, abuse, and homelessness.
 According to The Trevor Project, 40% of LGBTQ+ homeless youth were kicked out of their homes because of their identities.
 If IL26-001, the Safety Act Repeal, passes, we can only imagine how many more LGBTQ+ kids could be harmed.

 Example: We must protect every student from harm.
 Say NO to hate in Washington state by voting NO on IL26-001 and IL26-638 this November.
-Head to NoHateinWA.org to learn more.
+Head to NoHateinWAState.org to learn more.

 What IL26-001 Does:

-• There were 116,682 reports of child victims of abuse or neglect in Washington in 2023 alone.
+• Child abuse is more widespread than most realize: There were 117,629 reports of child abuse or neglect in Washington in 2024 alone.

-• 58% of Washington adolescents (grades 8-12) experience anxiety and/or depression and one in ten Washington state students say they have no one to turn to when feeling depressed.
+• Youth depression is at record highs.
+More than half of teenagers experience anxiety or depression, and one in ten Washington state students say they have no one to turn to when feeling depressed.

 What IL26-638 Does: